 We service acoustic pianos of nearly every type and make.
 This includes grands of all sizes, full-size uprights, studio uprights, consoles, and spinets.
 We are sorry, but we do not service electronic instruments such as digital “pianos,” organs, and electronic keyboards.

-Our basic tuning charge is $145.
+Our basic tuning charge is $155.
 Along with the tuning, we also check and adjust pedals, tighten accessible pinblock bolts (and rim bolts in grands), tighten bench bolts, clean the keys, and screen the piano for additional service needs.
 If your piano has not been serviced regularly, or if it has been exposed to extreme environmental conditions, it may need an additional service called a pitch adjustment.
-Our standard pitch adjustment charge is $55.
-Occasionally we come to a piano that, due to chronic neglect, is a quarter semi-tone or more off pitch.
+Our standard pitch adjustment charge is $55 and covers pitch changes up to just under a quarter semi-tone.
+It is typical for pianos that have been neglected for an extended period to be a quarter semi-tone or more off pitch.
 In these extreme situations, the pitch adjustment charge rises incrementally from a minimum of $70 to a maximum of $150, depending on the severity of the pitch change that is needed.
 Also please be aware that a piano that needs an extreme pitch adjustment will require a follow-up tuning in one month in order to stabilize the piano at the new pitch level.